THE POSSIBILITY OF A HORIZON

 When I was an art student, I did some paintings that were reminiscent of Jackson Pollock, not consciously, nor because I especially admired him, but simply because certain paints have certain technical characteristics.
 I experimented with Miranol (a technical alcydic paint) – not because Pollock did, but because of the aggressive way it spreads – it literally screams to be drizzled onto the canvas à la Pollock.
 Pollock took a particular style of representation and pushed it to its logical conclusion, but Miranol would tempt anyone to try the same.

 This reminds me of a pet topic of mine, namely how there are certain methodological parallels between art and science.
 Both art and science seek knowledge, but their respective categories of knowledge are different.
 Both ultimately yield knowledge about the same things: the world and people.
 Science seeks to explain how the world works and why certain things occur.
 Art in turn aspires to make visible the potential that exists both in the human mind and in the structures of the universe.
 Science aspires to formulate laws while art strives to present simulations of everything that might exist or occur.
-Art does to seek to identify general laws; rather, it searches for possible worlds.
+Art does not seek to identify general laws; rather, it searches for possible worlds.

 Naturally there are many artists whose work I admire.
 Or, to be precise, I should say there are many works I admire, because many artists who create great works also produce many bad ones.
 And there are certain artists who have created one memorable painting that has stayed with me while all their other work has left me cold.